BernardGreenberg/MuseScorePlugins/TBD.md

 Pattern-driven (pairs, triplets, etc) articulation

 Possibly display all off-times in a range as tiny numbers.
 Big problem of how/when to undo.
+Maybe a "locking" button to show them, which locks up the UI until they're gone.